-A tatami mat is another type of mattress rug which is commonly used in many Asian countries.
+A tatami mat is another type of mattress rug that is commonly used in many Asian countries.
 Due to its woven structure and firmness, it provides more support than a traditional mattress rug.

 In humid environments, two mattress rugs may be recommended for optimal airflow.
-In this article, we will look at the benefits of mattress rugs, and we will also discuss how to choose a suitable rug for your needs.
+In this article, we will look at the benefits of mattress rugs and discuss how to choose a suitable rug for your needs.